 In relation to the above, starting October 4, 2021, those coverage record submissions, for which CMS returned an ‘SP31’ error prior to April 2021, and for which CMS has been returning an ‘03’ disposition after April 2021, should simply be accepted with an ‘01’ (accepted ORM) disposition code, upon their initial submission.
 Thus, rather than CMS continuing to return these submissions with ‘03’ disposition codes, it is anticipated that under CMS’s new policy they will now apply a coverage record within their COB&R systems with a future effective date which mirrors the beneficiary’s Medicare entitlement date.

 For our MSP Navigator, ClaimSearch, and iComply Section 111 reporting customers

-Please note CMS’s new policy update will require no technical changes for RREs utilizing any of ISO’s Section 111 reporting platforms (MSP Navigator, ClaimSearch CMS or iComply).
-Each of ISO’s reporting platforms have logic in place to automatically resubmit open ended ORM coverage in scenarios for which CMS would presently return an ‘03’ disposition due to a future Medicare entitlement date.
+Please note CMS’s new policy update will require no technical changes for RREs utilizing any of our Section 111 reporting platforms (MSP Navigator, ClaimSearch CMS or iComply).
+Each of our reporting platforms have logic in place to automatically resubmit open ended ORM coverage in scenarios for which CMS would presently return an ‘03’ disposition due to a future Medicare entitlement date.
 Moving forward, as CMS should simply accept those coverage records involving future Medicare entitlement upon initial submission, the aforementioned system logic would not be triggered as subsequent resubmission would no longer be required.

 Please do not hesitate to contact the authors if you have any questions regarding CMS’s notice or the information discussed above.